Mitt Romney: 1994 U.S. Senate campaign in Massachusetts

 For much of his business career, Romney did not take public political stances.
 He had kept abreast of national politics since college, and the circumstances of his father's presidential campaign loss had irked him for decades.
-He registered as an Independent and voted in the 1992 presidential primaries for the Democratic former senator from Massachusetts, Paul Tsongas.
+He remained an Independent and voted for Massachusetts Democrat Paul Tsongas in the 1992 presidential primaries.

-By 1993, Romney had begun thinking about entering politics, partly on Ann's urging and also to follow in his father's footsteps.
-He decided to challenge incumbent Democratic U.S. senator Ted Kennedy, who was seeking reelection to a sixth term.
-Political pundits viewed Kennedy as vulnerable that year, in part because of the unpopularity of the Democratic Congress as a whole, and in part because this was Kennedy's first election since the William Kennedy Smith trial in Florida, in which Kennedy's reputation had suffered.
-Romney changed his affiliation to Republican in October 1993 and formally announced his candidacy in February 1994.
-In addition to his leave from Bain Capital, Romney also stepped down from his church leadership role in 1994.
+By 1993, encouraged by his wife Ann and inspired by his father's political career, he began considering a run for office.
+Seeing an opportunity to challenge longtime Democratic U.S. senator Ted Kennedy, in part due to the unpopular Democratic congress and the recent William Kennedy Smith trial in which Kennedy's reputation had suffered.
+Romney switched to the Republican Party in October 1993 and announced his candidacy in February 1994, taking leave from Bain Capital and stepping down from his church leadership role.

-Radio personality Janet Jeghelian took an early lead in polls among candidates for the Republican nomination for the Senate seat, but Romney proved the most effective fundraiser.
-He won 68% of the vote at the May 1994 Massachusetts Republican Party convention; businessman John Lakian finished a distant second, eliminating Jeghelian.
-Romney defeated Lakian in the September 1994 primary with more than 80% of the vote.